Steve Forrest (actor): Early years

 Forrest was born William Forrest Andrews in Huntsville, Texas, the 12th of 13 children of Annis (née Speed) and Charles Forrest Andrews, a Baptist minister.
 One of his older brothers was film star Dana Andrews.

 Forrest enlisted in the United States Army at the age of 18 and fought in the Battle of the Bulge during World War II.
-In 1950, he earned a bachelor's degree with honors from UCLA, majoring in theater with a minor in psychology.
+In 1950, he earned a bachelor's degree with honors from University of California, Los Angeles, majoring in theater with a minor in psychology.

 Career

 Forrest worked as a stagehand at the La Jolla Playhouse outside San Diego.
 There Gregory Peck discovered him, cast him in La Jolla's production of Goodbye Again, and then arranged for Forrest's first screen test with MGM, where he was signed to a contract.

 Among Forrest's notable films were So Big, for which he won the Golden Globe Award for New Star of the Year – Actor, The Longest Day, North Dallas Forty, and Mommie Dearest.
-He had cameo roles in the comedies Spies Like Us and Amazon Women on the Moon, and the 2003 film version of S.W.A.T.
+He had cameo appearances in the comedies Spies Like Us and Amazon Women on the Moon, and the 2003 film version of S.W.A.T.

 Forrest was also a trained vocalist, and he made his debut on Broadway as boxer Bob Stanton in the 1958 production of the Harnick and Bock musical The Body Beautiful opposite Mindy Carson, Jack Warden and Brock Peters.

 Forrest played later U.S. Senator William Borah in the 1963 episode "The Lion of Idaho" of the syndicated television anthology series Death Valley Days.
 In the storyline, Borah as a young attorney defends a woman in Nampa, Idaho, on a murder charge.

 In 1965, Forrest and his family moved to London, where he starred as John Mannering in the title role of the British crime drama The Baron.
 His other television credits included The DuPont Show with June Allyson, Storefront Lawyers, S.W.A.T., Hollywood Wives, and Rod Serling's hour-long Twilight Zone episode "The Parallel", as well as Serling's Night Gallery segment "The Waiting Room".

-On a 1969 episode of Gunsmoke titled "Mannon", he portrayed Will Mannon (one of the very few men ever to outdraw Matt Dillon), then reprised the character 18 years later for the 1987 television film Gunsmoke: Return to Dodge with James Arness.
+On a 1969 episode of Gunsmoke titled "Mannon", he portrayed Will Mannon — one of the very few men ever to outdraw Matt Dillon — then reprised the character 18 years later for the 1987 television film Gunsmoke: Return to Dodge with James Arness.